Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Forward and Reverse Transitions

 this yields the factor of (1/3) and sum after the equal sign.
 The equivalence on the far right defines an abbreviation for the sum.
 Inserting this abbreviation into Eq. (\ref{eq25}) yields the Golden Rule expression for the dipole-strength spectrum of the transition $S \to R$ as

 \end{widetext} Since $\eta $ and $\eta '$ are dimensionless variables and $\dim [r] = time$, the dipole-strength spectrum has $\dim [d_{S\to R}^{2} (\nu )]=(charge\cdot length)^{2}\cdot time$ and is independent of the frequency units.
-Equation (\ref{eq27}) is the key quantum formula for the dipole- strength spectrum, which is related to literature definitions of the squared magnitude of the transition dipole between levels in Appendix C. The Golden Rule expressions for $b_{S \to R}$ and $d_{S \to R}^2$ obey
+Equation (\ref{eq27}) is the key quantum formula for the dipole- strength spectrum, which is related to literature definitions of the squared magnitude of the transition dipole between levels in Appendix C.